For Activists & Organizers

 Visit our full resource library to find hundreds of resources on civil resistance in over 65 languages.

 - Ten Key Resources for Activists and Organizers

 Are you interested in civil resistance and don’t know where to start?
 We’ve made a list of general introductory resources–many of them short articles–to introduce you to the field.

 - New ICNC-supported Resources for Activists and Organizers

 We support the development of new educational resources for activists and organizers, and publish these through ICNC Press.
-Check our our forthcoming titles.
+Check our our current and forthcoming titles.

 - Nonviolent Conflict Summaries

 ICNC has created a series of Conflict Summaries that discuss the history behind, actions during, and ensuing events of major nonviolent movements of the 20th and 21st Centuries.